Sugar is an important source of energy for your body — but it can also be a primary cause of all kinds of health problems, including headaches.

 For the most part, sugar headaches feel like normal headaches.
 There are a few clues, however, that can help you identify if it’s a sugar headache or not.

-- Hyperglycemia headaches, for example, don’t show up right away.
+- Hyperglycemia headaches.
+These don’t show up right away.
 Usually, people hang out with high blood sugar for a few days before the body starts putting out pain signals.

-- Hypoglycemia headaches appear more swiftly and are often accompanied by other fun symptoms, such as dizziness, fatigue, and nausea.
+- Hypoglycemia headaches.
+These appear more swiftly and often appear alongside other fun symptoms like dizziness, fatigue, and nausea.

 If you have recurring sugar headaches, you may want to schedule a doctor’s appointment.
-Consistently irregular blood sugar levels could be a sign of diabetes, which can be fatal if untreated.
+Consistently irregular blood sugar levels could be a symptom of diabetes.
 (And don’t panic if you do get a diagnosis — diabetes is a totally manageable condition.)

-In very rare cases, consistent sugar headaches are a sign of ketoacidosis, a complication most commonly associated with type 1 diabetes.
-In a nutshell ketoacidosis occurs when someone has high blood sugar and high ketone levels at the same time (you can get the full scoop here).
+In very rare cases, consistent sugar headaches are a symptom of ketoacidosis, a complication most commonly associated with type 1 diabetes.
+In a nutshell, ketoacidosis occurs when someone has high blood sugar and high ketone levels at the same time (you can get the full scoop here).

-Odds are your sugar headaches are just the result of an off day of eating.
-If you keep an eye on your symptoms and eating habits, you should be able to kick those headaches to the curb.
+Your sugar headaches are probably just the result of a day of eating.
+If you keep an eye on your symptoms and dietary patterns, you should be able to kick those headaches to the curb.

-Thankfully, most treatments for sugar headaches can be found in your home or the local drugstore.
+Thankfully, you can find most treatments for sugar headaches in your home or at the local drugstore.
 Here are some of the most helpful ways to reduce the pain:

 - Drink water.
 Hydration helps regulate your blood sugar.
-Getting extra H2O will help your glucose get back to normal, which should help your head.
+Getting extra H2O will help return your glucose to normal, which should help your head.

-- Go nap nap.
+- Nap.
 If your headache is really severe, a nap might be out of the question.
-But if it’s mild, a tiny snooze can help.
-Lack of sleep makes everything worse, including the regulation of blood glucose.
-A couple of Zzz’s might be all it takes to let your body stabilize and take the pain away.
+But if it’s mild, a short snooze can help.
+A lack of sleep makes everything worse, including the regulation of blood glucose.
+Some Zzz’s might be all it takes to help your body stabilize and take the pain away.

 - Check your blood sugar/take your insulin.
-If you’re a person with diabetes, you should check your blood sugar as soon as a sugar headache hits.
+If you live with diabetes, you should check your blood sugar as soon as a sugar headache hits.
 You may need to take or adjust your dose of insulin.

-Ultimately, there’s really no prescription for sugar headaches, but if you get them every week or more, definitely see a doctor.
+There’s not really a prescription for sugar headaches.
+But if you get them every week or more, it’s best to seek consultation with a doctor.
 They’ll be able to find out if there’s an underlying condition that’s causing your sore head.

 The best offense is a good defense.
 Meaning, if your blood sugar doesn’t spike or dip in the first place, you won’t get a headache.